Wolox/wor-push-notifications-aws/README.md

 ```
 If you don't know where to get the arn values, please see [SNS Setup](#sns-setup) section.

-2. The following step involves running the install generator, which basically will create a migration file so that we add a column to your selected table which will store the tokens.
+2. The following step involves running the install generator, which basically creates a migration file to add a column to your selected table in order to store the tokens.
 To run the generator, run the following commands:
 ```ruby
 $ rails generate wor:push:notifications:aws:install
 $ rake db:migrate